INF-1 Priorities for Reference Service

 The Library provides a limited number of computers with unfiltered access.
 To safeguard minors in the Children’s Services and Teen areas from inadvertent or intentional exposure to illegal and/or inappropriate images, texts or other resources on Internet stations located in the area, the Library will research, evaluate, and implement such technological and/or procedural solutions as privacy screens, filtering software, and others.
 Upon noticing or being notified that a user is accessing graphic, sexually-oriented material in the Children’s Services or Teen areas, or on a vertical monitor in the Computer Commons, Library staff or security guards shall require the person using the workstation to discontinue viewing that material in those areas; the user may continue to use the station if they do not continue to view such material or they may move to a recessed-monitor workstation in the Computer Commons.
 Failure to comply will be considered a violation of the Patron Conduct policy.

-To minimize the risk of young children being exposed to illegal and/or inappropriate images, texts or other resources on Library Internet workstations, children age 12 and under will be restricted to filtered access, with the exception that the parent or guardian of a child in this age group may choose to opt out of this restriction, using the procedures described in the Parental Guidance policy.
+To minimize the risk of minors being exposed to illegal and/or inappropriate images, texts or other resources on Library Internet workstations, children age 17 and under will be restricted to filtered access.
+A parent or guardian of a child in this age group may choose to opt out of this restriction, in accordance with the Parental Guidance policy (CUS-2, p.
+9).
 Guidelines for filter criteria will be established by the Library Board as a part of its review and adoption of the Library’s Collection Management Policy.